dwivedi17h/JS-HINDI/README.md

 # JS-HINDI
-Javascript code in Hindi with code author-himanshu
+Javascript code in Hindi with code <br>
+Author-Himanshu DWivedi